LukeB42/Emissary/README.md

 Emissary
 ========

-An intelligence test for researchers, programmers and generally carnivorous primates who want personally curated news archives.
+An intelligence utility / test for researchers, programmers and generally carnivorous primates who want personally curated news archives.
 Emissary is a web content extractor that has a RESTful API and a scripting system.
 Emissary stores the full text of linked articles from RSS feeds or URLs containing links.